-Having lost their place at the top of the table to rivals Manchester United on Saturday, the defending champions failed to return to the summit after playing out a disappointing 0-0 draw against the European champions, who were playing for the first time under new interim boss Rafa Benitez.
+Having lost their place at the top of the table to rivals Manchester United on Saturday, the defending champions failed to return to the summit after playing out a disappointing 0-0 draw against the European title holders, who were playing for the first time under interim boss Rafa Benitez.

 "We dominated the first half.
 In the second half, maybe Chelsea did better.
 It is not easy to play against Chelsea like we did, but we need to be strong when we get to the edge of the box, not soft.
 We were too soft.

 "When we are near the box we should be very strong.
 Today we played very well until the edge of the box, where we were poor."

 Mancini chose to start with Edin Dzeko after the Bosnian scored five goals from the bench this season, but the striker - along with Sergio Aguero, and substitutes Carlos Tevez and Mario Balotelli - failed to fire.